Curated Wireless Datasets for Aerial Network Research: 5G NSA Wireless KPI Dataset

-The Packapalooza dataset contains received signal strength and quality values at various altitudes, which can be used to study the suitability of commercial cellular networks, designed to serve ground users, for aerial operations.
+\textbf{Analysis of commercial cellular network coverage in aerial urban environments:} The Packapalooza dataset contains received signal strength and quality values at various altitudes, which can be used to study the suitability of commercial cellular networks, traditionally designed to serve ground users, for aerial operations.